 - 1 cup hazelnuts

-Preheat your oven to 350 and line a baking sheet with parchment paper
+- Preheat the oven to 400 and line a baking sheet with parchment paper.

-Spread the nuts out onto the baking sheet and bake for 10-12 minutes, shaking them around about halfway.
-Keep a close eye on them to make sure they aren’t burning.
-They are expensive!!
+- Spread out the nuts and bake for 5 minutes, keeping an eye to make sure they aren’t burning.

 - Let them cool for 3-4 minutes, and then rub them vigorously in a clean tea towel to remove the skins.